Vinnitsky/WoaW.CodeSnippets.DesignPatterns/README.md

 # WoaW.CodeSnippets.DesignPatterns
-this is a code for snippets project of design patters
+this is a code snippets project for design patters